PRIYANK015/Lab-5_202001089/README.md

 This file is not able to find the implementation of library like pandas and the attributes defined in the python file are not found and used explicitly in the file.

+Major Errors which can be reduced:
+ Errors for the libraries can be solved by instaaling the given libraries in the system and they can be imported .

 THANK YOU.